aws-neuron/aws-neuron-samples/README.md

 Samples are organized by use case (training, inference) and deep learning framework (PyTorch, TensorFlow) below:

 ## Training
-[Deprecation] Please note the PyTorch Neuron training samples will be moved to [NeuronX Distributed Repository](https://github.com/aws-neuron/neuronx-distributed).
+[Deprecation] Please note the PyTorch NeuronX training samples will be moved to [NeuronX Distributed Repository](https://github.com/aws-neuron/neuronx-distributed).

 | Framework | Description | Instance Type |
 | --- | --- | --- |